There’s no escaping the fact that at some point in your life, you’re going to leave your job.

 In this article, we’re going to give you some insight into why interviewers ask that question, as well as a list of tips and mistakes to avoid when answering.

-Let’s get started by discussing some of the most common reasons people leave their jobs.
+Let’s start by discussing some of the most common reasons people leave their jobs.

-Here are ten common reasons people choose to quit their job:
+Here are 14 common reasons people choose to quit their jobs:

-You might think that the main reason people take a job is for the pay.
+You might think that the main reason people take a job is the pay.

-While pay is definitely an important factor, 68% of workers say that personal growth and development is even more important.
+While pay is an important factor, 68% of workers say that career growth and development are their top priority.

 Whether it’s developed and maintained intentionally or not, every company has a set of values that are lived out through the actions of all team members.